EllenMcG/PFDA/project/README.md

 - Estimate daily power output and est total days above threshold.
 - Investigate past weather events.
 - Use logistic regression to predict dry/wet days/hours.
-- Investigate if an ARIMA model can be used for forecasting
+- Investigate if an ARIMA model can be used for forecasting (and compare to  actual data)

 ## The Dataset
-Data was downloaded from the Historical web page for the weather station in Belmullet (shown below).
+Data was downloaded from the Historical web page for the weather station in Belmullet (Belmullet weather station shown below).

 ![Belmullet weather station](https://www.met.ie/cms/assets/uploads/2021/03/Belmullet-weather-station.png)

-Belmullet weather station (9 masl, 54°13‘39” N, 10°00’25’’ W) opened in September 1956.
+Belmullet weather station (9 masl, 54°13‘39” N, 10°00’25’’ W) was opened in September 1956.
 It replaced the station at Blacksod Lighthouse, 10 miles to the SW, which was run by the Sweeney family.
 It was from Blacksod that the observation, which finally determined the date of the D-Day landings in June 1944, emanated.
 The station is regarded as being particularly important because of its location on the western fringe of Europe.
-In 2012, the manual station was replaced by an AWS situated on the same site.
+In 2012, the manual station was replaced by an AWS (automatic weather station) situated on the same site.
 Information taken from [Met Éireann](https://www.met.ie/climate/weather-observing-stations).
-The dataset contains a mix of manual data (1956-2011) and automatic data (>2012).
+The dataset contains a mix of manual data (1956-2011) and automatic data (>2012) (several of features including `ww` were not measured after 2012 due to being coverted to an AWS).

 Due to its location on the western fringe of Europe it was picked for this reason to investigate wind energy.